You have no items in your cart. Want to get some nice things?

 A break today from the Brazilian stuff to mention an event I went to this week at the South Bank Centre.
 It was an evening of readings and discussion to ...

 This special feature arrives indebted to writer and Litro contributor Laura Nelson (check out her Litro-published short stories here and here).
-Laura responded to the shout-out for Brazilian folk tales by ...
+Laura responded to the shout-out for Brazilian folk ...

 As I confessed last week, I know very little about Brazilian literature and intend to use Litro’s Brazilian-themed issue to rectify this.
 Like I say, I’m no expert (I am ...